 See how Scireo aEAM Software drops asset and support costs by 50% while accelerating time-to-market 2X.

-Why are There Hidden Synergies in Test Operations?
+Why are There Hidden M&A Synergies in Test Operations?
 Our customers often make the decision to focus on synergies in organizations heavily invested in test because of the capital intensity — both human and equipment — in test organizations.
-One reason it produces such a great opportunity for synergy is that people hoard test infrastructure and…
+The synergies come later than that have to though, as our algorithms could also help M&A…

 The hoarding culture was slowing this company down while impacting cost and quality.
 See how a journey to common processes and collaboration lead to a 50% reduction in assets as their business doubled.